-- 1. Learners who feel that they have been treated unfairly or inequitably have the right to express their complaint. - 2.
-The learner should first try to address the issue with the subject of their complaint or with the immediate manager/supervisor of the service - 3.
+- 1. Learners who feel that they have been treated unfairly, inequitably or have experienced behaviour, from members of the Institute community, that constitute breaches of conduct; have the right to express their complaint. - 2.
+The learner should first try to address the issue with the subject of their complaint or with the immediate manager/supervisor of the service.
+The institute recognises that in instances where there is a serious breach of conduct alleged against a member of the Institute community that an informal process may not be appropriate. - 3.
 Stage 1 will generally be an oral process and a written record will not be made.
-However staff members involved will be encouraged to share their experience of the process to the benefit of their Faculty/Department. - 4.
+However, staff members involved will be encouraged to share their experience of the process to the benefit of their Faculty/Department. - 4.
 If the learner's complaint is not resolved locally then Stage 2 of the procedure, outlined below, should be followed.